pfheatwole/thesis/_sources/validation.rst.txt

 such sources lack the rigor to "prove" model accuracy, but — when taken together — they can still provide incremental confidence that a model is adequate to answer basic questions of wing performance.

-..
-FIXME: focus on establishing that I'm at least getting close!
-And yeah, The absence of detailed performance information clearly limits the suitability of these models to different applications, but at least I've got this far.
-   "More work is needed" is a satisfactory conclusion to this project, in my opinion.
-The component models leave a lot of room for improvement.
-But that's part of the point: it was designed for flexibility from the get go, and it succeeded at that.]]

 Polar curve